higherkindness/compendium-example/README.md

 ### Avro files in JSON format

 This section provides, in json format, the schemas presented previously.
 Also it contains new models and versions to test the behaviour of `compendium`.
-Remember, compendium always provides the last version saved.
+Remember, compendium always provides the last version saved unless otherwise stated.

 ##### Supplier schema: